 The minimum number of semester hours required for graduation is 128 in Early Childhood, Elementary and Middle School Education degree programs.
 The minimum number of semester hours required for graduation is 120 hours in the Secondary Education degree program.

 A candidate for a Bachelor's Degree in Teacher Education must complete at least 30 semester hours at Harris-Stowe State University.

 Students are required to attain a grade of "C" or better in all professional-level courses.
 Middle School and Secondary Education students must earn a GPA of 2.5 or better in subject matter area.

-Students are required to attain a CGPA of 2.5 or above and a passing score on the Praxis to earn the Bachelor of Science Degree in Education and Missouri Teacher Certification.
+Students are required to attain a CGPA of 2.5 or above and a passing score on the MEGA to earn the Bachelor of Science Degree in Education and Missouri Teacher Certification.

 Students must submit a Degree Conferral Packet to the Office of the Vice President for Academic and Students Affairs in the semester prior to the anticipated graduation date.
 (Specific dates are available in the Schedule of Course Offerings document).
 Students must purchase the Graduation Packet from the Cashier's Office in Room 018 of the Dr. Henry Givens Jr. Administration Building (HGA).